Nuhru1/Object-Detection-with-YOLOv3/README.md

 In this repository I implemented objects detection with yolov3 on images and also in real-time using webcam

-requirements: opencv 3.3 or later versions(opencv 3.2 or latest are not supported), you can coco.names file and yolov3 cfg
+requirements: opencv 3.3 or later versions(opencv 3.2 or older versions are not supported), you can find coco.names file and yolov3 cfg

 in the yolo-coco folder in this repo.
-But the weights file (yolov3.weights) need to be downloaded on this link:
+But the weights file (yolov3.weights) can be found on this link:

 https://pjreddie.com/darknet/yolo/ .